Sixty Search Dropdown Menu

 MB: Yeah, I think I was referring to the tactility of the exhibition– the visibility of the parts.
 Right?
 The use of cardboard, the use of the compressed prints that had been cut out and placed on top of one another.
 Right?
 The visibility of the projector, the visibility of the wires, the red lamp.
 I was thinking about early Surrealist cinema, where we have all of these cuts in the film, think Richter’s Ghosts Before Breakfast (1927).
 The material and actions taken to the physical film are as much of the story of the film.

 SB: Yeah.
 Yeah.
 So that’s what I thought.
 However, you connected it with an idea of “truth” or “false” when you observe[d] the made-ness that you mentioned.
-It’s quite interesting because I’m never thinking about “truthiness” and “falseness,” activism in any way at any time in my practice.
+It’s quite interesting because I’m never thinking about “truthiness” and “falseness,” in any way at any time in my practice.
 I’m not thinking about truth / false or even about fiction and reality.
-That is super interesting, but not something that is in my psyche.
+It is very super interesting, but not something that is in my psyche.

 MB: It can also be both of those things, you know.
 We can hold space for these theoretical and artistic literalisms, whilst being earnest about the space with which they were constructed.
 If I can be frank in where I was coming from: In my practice, I often consider illusions and allusions; and thus imagery that’s dependent on varying ideas of truthiness, fiction, and deception, and so I probably seek that out.
 As I was reading the exhibition narrative in preparation to see the show, I kept returning to propaganda–how power presents information–and where that’s made present in media and politics.